Property for sale in Italy

 As for utility payments, they depend on the property.
 Anywhere between € 200-5,000 per annum for an apartment, depending on its size, while a villa with a swimming pool will be somewhere between € 1,200-6,000 per annum.

-The insurance fee depends on a property’s value and usually ranges from € 300-2,000 per annum (usually 1–2% of the property value)
+The insurance fee depends on a property’s value and usually ranges from € 300-2,000 per annum (usually 1–2% of the property value).

-Yes, in addition to the expenses mentioned above there are a number of additional costs.
 For example, the payment of notary fees at 2–4% of the property's assessed value.
 This includes:

 - Cadastral tax and a mortgage instalment – € 50 or € 200 depending on the buyer's residence permit availability;